Illinois Compiled Statutes

 (1) Coordinate the overall emergency management

 (2) Cooperate with local governments, the federal

 government, and any public or private agency or entity in achieving any purpose of this Act and in implementing emergency management programs for mitigation, preparedness, response, and recovery.

 (2.5) Develop a comprehensive emergency preparedness

-and response plan for any nuclear accident in accordance with Section 65 of the Department of Nuclear Safety Law of 2004 (20 ILCS 3310) and in development of the Illinois Nuclear Safety Preparedness program in accordance with Section 8 of the Illinois Nuclear Safety Preparedness Act.
+and response plan for any nuclear accident in accordance with Section 65 of the Nuclear Safety Law of 2004 and in development of the Illinois Nuclear Safety Preparedness program in accordance with Section 8 of the Illinois Nuclear Safety Preparedness Act.

 (2.6) Coordinate with the Department of Public Health

 with respect to planning for and responding to public health emergencies.

 (3) Prepare, for issuance by the Governor, executive

 orders, proclamations, and regulations as necessary or appropriate in coping with disasters.